joranE/fispdfparsr/README.md

 fispdfparsr
 ===========

 fispdfparsr is a collection of utilities for parsing PDF cross-country race results from [FIS](http://data.fis-ski.com).
-The focus initially is results from World Cups form recent seasons.
+The focus initially is results from World Cups from recent seasons.

 It has seen extremely limited testing and will surely break on some PDFs, since FIS likes to monkey with their formatting pretty regularly.
-If you find a PDF where it breaks, please file an issue.
+If you find a PDF where it breaks, please file an issue and include a link to the offending PDF.

+For some reason, some PDFs are just parsed as garbage, and I haven't quite figured out why.

 Installation
 ------------